-Don't put yourself under too much pressure and bite more than you can actually chew.
+Don't put yourself under too much pressure and bite off more than you can chew.
 You want to enjoy the journey and ease into it.
-When you take on too much, too soon, you may face failure, feel defeated, and give up on your dream.
+When you take on too much too soon, you may face failure, feel defeated, and give up on your dream.

 4. Search for the perfect property

 When searching for a property, take your time and be patient.
 The right property will eventually come along.
-And when you have finally found the dream property, take a minute and observe the land.
+And when you have finally found your dream property, take a minute to observe the land.

-What veggies and animals will survive, adapt and thrive in that specific area?
+- What vegetables and animals will survive, adapt, and thrive in that area?

 Consider testing and getting a complete analysis of the area's soil, forage, pastures, and diseases.
-Your local council and vet would be able to provide more info.
-Or you can search for specific experts in the area to give advice.
+Your local council, vet, or experts in the area should be able to provide more information.
 Also, learn as much as possible about your climate.

-The biggest misconception is that you have to start big or have a lot of space right from the start, and this is absolutely not true.
+The biggest misconception is that you have to start big or have a lot of land to be a "homesteader", which is absolutely not true.